 With your mat, towel, resistance bands, and kettlebell, you can have a fantastic workout.
-Use any of my workout videos as a jumping-off point (or peruse the limitless selection on YouTube).
+Use any of my workout videos as a jumping-off point.

 If you can swing it, you might want to also find a stationary recumbent bike for your home gym area.
 Though on fair-weather days you can always walk or run outdoors, on days when the weather is less than perfect you’ll find a recumbent bike comes in very handy.
 You can perhaps find a used one at a discounted price on a local list site such as Craigslist.

 The rest of the suggested equipment is optional.

 You really don’t need anything else beyond the five items I’ve already listed.
 However, if you have more to spend in your budget, the next level up would be to get:

 - a pair of adjustable dumbbells

 For my adjustable dumbbells, I use Bowflex (see video).
 They are excellent, in my opinion.

 For your adjustable bench, find one that has a decline setting, a flat setting, and (preferably) five incline settings.
 Do your research before purchasing your bench.
 The more settings it has, probably the better the bench will serve you.
 On the other hand, you want it to be portable.